Ohio State University College of Medicine: History

 The OSU College of Medicine can trace its roots as far back as March 3, 1834, with the founding of the Willoughby University of Lake Erie in Willoughby, Ohio.
 Dr. Westel Willoughby (1789–1844), the school's namesake and first president, oversaw the operation of the school until 1843, when a disagreement among the faculty led to their resignation from the school.

 In 1847 the disgruntled faculty members started the Willoughby Medical College of Columbus in Columbus, Ohio, receiving a new charter from the Ohio Legislature on January 14, 1847.
 The inaugural student body consisted of 150 students, including dozens of medical students who had transferred from Willoughby University of Lake Erie.
 Almost immediately upon opening, the school was contacted by wealthy local business owner Lyne Starling, who offered $35,000 to construct a new hospital and school complex in Columbus.
 The concept of a hospital dedicated to teaching medical students was groundbreaking at the time.

 The construction of the Starling Medical College, named after its benefactor, was begun in 1848 but was not completed until 1887.
 Dr. Starling Loving was a trustee, professor, and dean at the Starling Medical College.
 Dr. Loving facilitated the arrival of the Sisters of the Poor of St. Francis to the area to run the hospital, which was named St. Francis Hospital in 1865.

 In 1875, during elections for a new chairman of the board, James Fairchild Baldwin and several faculty members left the school and in 1876 founded another medical school, the Columbus Medical College.
 In 1882, the Columbus Medical College began construction on a new hospital, the Hawkes Hospital of Mt.
 Carmel, operated by the Sisters of the Holy Cross.

 In 1892, members of the Columbus Medical College merged with Starling Medical College, angering Baldwin.
 In 1892, he and several faculty members resigned and started yet another medical school, the Ohio Medical University.
 The Ohio Medical University built Protestant Hospital, the forerunner of Riverside Methodist Hospitals, which still exists.

 In 1907, the Ohio Medical University merged with Starling Medical College to form the Starling-Ohio Medical College.

 The Ohio State College of Medicine was established in 1914 with William Means as the first dean.
 In the 1940s, the school had a two-year medical education program.
 In the 1970s, this was extended to three years, and then four years in the 1980s.

 Admissions

 Admission to The Ohio State University College of Medicine is highly selective.
 For the class entering in 2021, OSU received 8,206 applications and interviewed 589 applicants for a class of 203 medical students.
-The matriculating class had an average GPA of 3.82 and an average MCAT score of 514.
+That matriculating class had an average GPA of 3.91 and an average MCAT score of 516.